sci-42ver/SICP_SDF/sicp_notes.md

 ## check whether *underlined* words in the *chapter and section prefaces*
 Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
 - up to chapter 1 included and 2.1~2.2 (chapter 2 TODO).
-## em tracking when reading the book (Read before doing the related exercises)
+## em tracking when reading the book (Read *before doing the related exercises*)
-- up to 2.5.2 inclusive up to "called a poly".
+- up to 2.5.2 inclusive up to "Hierarchies of types in symbolic algebra".
 ## to reread after reading later chapters (strikethrough to mark already read)
 tracked up to section 2.4 (included) by searching "chapter" and "section".
 ### ~~1.2~~